 - 1. Make sure your provider is in-network.
-You can find a provider in the Kaiser network by visiting wateamsters.com/find-a-provider/. - 2.
+You can find an in-network provider by visiting wateamsters.com/find-a-provider/. - 2.
 Find a provider who will meet your needs.
 There are different types of providers: Family practice doctors treat the entire family, internists treat adults, pediatricians treat infants, children and teenagers.
-Also, think about if you'd prefer a doctor of the same gender or age. - Consider reviews and recommendations.
+Also, think about if you'd prefer a doctor of the same gender or age. - 3.
+Consider reviews and recommendations.
 Ask around for recommendations.
-Also, visit the Washington Health Alliance's Community Checkup at www.wacommunitycheckup.org/ to see how a doctor or Kaiser clinic location stacks up on quality and patient experience. - 4.
+Also, visit the Washington Health Alliance's Community Checkup at www.wacommunitycheckup.org/ to see how a doctor's medical group or clinic stacks up on quality and patient experience. - 4.
 Think about convenience.
-It makes sense to find a doctor close to where you live or work and one who has office hours that work for your schedule. - 5.
+It makes sense to find a doctor close to where you live or work and one who has office hours that work for your schedule.
+You may want to ask if the clinic has an online system for scheduling and communicating with your care team. - 5.
 Meet the provider.
 An office visit and face-to-face meeting can help you make sure you're comfortable with your choice.
 Ask: Is this provider someone I feel comfortable with?